Experience nature at Kilnsey

 Happily you can still see red squirrels wild in the Yorkshire Dales near Hawes.

-Did you know?
-Red Squirrels once lived in the wild all over the UK.
+Red squirrels once lived in the wild all over the UK.
 However, since the introduction of the grey squirrel in 1876 there’s been a catastrophic decline in their numbers.
 There are still small pockets of red squirrels living wild in Scotland, the Lake District, Wales and the Isle of Wight and Anglesey.

 Did you know?